venkataranjit/TrackMyMoney/README.md

 ### 1. **User Authentication**

-- **User Login**: Secure login functionality for registered users.
 - **User Registration**: Allows new users to register and create an account.
+- **OTP Verification**: Sends a One-Time Password (OTP) to the user's email to verify their registration.
+The registration is only successful once the OTP is verified.
+- **User Login**: Secure login functionality for registered users with email and password authentication.
-- **Reset Password**: Users can request a password reset via email.
-A secure reset link will be sent, allowing them to set a new password.
+- **Password Reset**: Users can request a password reset via email.
+A secure reset link will be sent to allow the user to set a new password.
-- **Password**: Passwords will be encrypted using a one-way hashing method.
+- **Password Encryption**: Passwords are encrypted using bcrypt (one-way hashing method) to enhance security.

 ### 2. **Dashboard**